What is Working Capital?

 The Working Capital metric measures your organization's financial health by analyzing readily available assets that could be used to meet any short-term financial liabilities.
 Working capital includes assets such as on-hand cash, short-term investments, and accounts receivable to demonstrate the liquidity of the business (the ability to generate cash quickly).
 Working capital is calculated by subtracting current liabilities from current assets.

-- Assets: An economic resource that has cash value.
+- Assets: An economic resource that has a cash value.

 - Liability: A financial obligation that stems from previous transactions, such as a purchase order.